On the superposition principle and non-linear response in spin glasses: Difference Between the ZFC and the TRM Protocols

 The quantity $\xi_\mathrm{micro}(\tw^*,\Tm)$ plays the role of a reference length to avoid having to require a precise determination of the constants in Eq.~\eqref{eq:c2_explicit_dependence_ZFC}.

-Let us now focus on the TRM protocol.
-Following the results of Sec.~\ref{subsec:exp_approachZFC_TRM_teff}, the equivalence between the TRM and ZFC protocols is not holding, and we quantified the difference between the energetic barrier in the TRM and ZFC protocol in Fig.~\ref{fig:diff_K_ZFC_TRM_vs_tw}.
+Let us now focus on the TRM protocol (see also Appendix~\ref{appendix:relaxation_S}).
+Following the results of Sec.~\ref{subsec:exp_approachZFC_TRM_teff}, the equivalence between the TRM and ZFC protocols does not hold.
+We quantified the difference between the energetic barrier in the TRM and ZFC protocol in Fig.~\ref{fig:diff_K_ZFC_TRM_vs_tw}.
 Let us formalize this difference as:

 By manipulating the above expression, we can obtain an expression for $K^\mathrm{TRM}$: